About the Author

 Key Takeaways

-• Radiologists earn an average of $498,000 annually, with pay influenced by experience and location.
+• The average radiologist salary is about $526,000 annually, with pay influenced by experience and location.

 • Top-paying states include New York and Pennsylvania; lowest salaries are in Arkansas.